valarao/wordle-solver/docs/DreamsAndDesign.md

 *How should the entropy **data** be stored?*

-##### Solution 1: In-File JSON
+##### Solution: In-File JSON

-I considered just storing all values in a JSON file on the EC2 instance running entropy calculation.
+I will first consider simply storing all values in a JSON file on the EC2 instance running the entropy calculations.
 While simple, this leaves limited opportunity to perform entropy value caching past the 1st stage given the potential data size.
 Moreover, this may cause performance to slow if the word bank of valid words gets expanded in the future.

-Currently, the app would require 489,645 information bit values to either be stored or calculated upon first load (see appendix for calculations).
+Based on the 2,315 possible answers, the app would require 489,645 information bit values to either be stored or calculated initially (see appendix for calculations).
+I will measure the time it takes to perform a `POST /api/entropy-scores` request to see if always calculating entropy values causes noticeable performance issues.

-##### Solution 2: DynamoDB (Chosen)
+##### Potential Improvement: DynamoDB

-The solution I opted for was to store entropy data in DynamoDB.
-I chose this solution for the flexibility to cache entropy values in the first two stages to reduce calculation times.
+If calculating all values at runtime causes the application to be too slow, I plan to store entropy data in DynamoDB.
+This would allow for flexibility to cache entropy values in the first two stages to reduce calculation times.

-Based on my analysis of how many values need to be stored, I decided to cache 3 value categories:
+Based on my analysis of how many values need to be stored, I may cache 3 value categories:
 - 1st word entropy values (2,315)
 - 1st word bit values (489,645)
 - 2nd word entropy values (489,645)